OCA/l10n-thailand/l10n_th_bank_payment_export/README.rst

 - **Name**: Template name.
 - **Bank**: Bank selection (extended by bank-specific modules).
+- **File Encoding**: UTF-8 (default), UTF-8 with BOM, Windows-874 (Thai
+  ANSI), or TIS-620.
+Select the encoding specified by the bank.
+  Unsupported characters raise an error before payments are marked as exported; they are never silently replaced or removed.
+UTF-8 with BOM adds one BOM at the start of the file.
 - **Line Ending**: End-of-line character (``\r\n``, ``\n``, or none).

+Encoding and line endings are independent settings.
+Text downloads preserve literal characters such as ``&`` and ``<`` without HTML escaping.
+Field lengths and positions count characters; with UTF-8, Thai characters occupy multiple bytes.
+Use the encoding specified by the bank for its fixed-width format.

 Template Line Fields: